alfarrajs/java-clalculator/README.md

 <br>
 # Note :

-- I use Random Class from java.util packge , to generate me  random  numbers
+- I used Random Class from java.util packge , to generate me  random  numbers